JPVenson/morestachio/Morestachio/GenerateFormatterDocumentation.md

 Returns: IEnumerable<List<T>>
 Description:
 Splits the source into a list of lists equals the size of size
 ***

+### class TimeSpanFormatter.cs
+FormatterName: ParseTimeSpan
+Arguments:
+- [SourceObject]string: timespan
+- [ExternalData] ParserOptions: parserOptions

+Returns: TimeSpan
+Description:
+Parses a string into a TimeSpan
+***

+FormatterName: ParseTimeSpanExact
+Arguments:
+- [SourceObject]string: timespan
+- string: format

+Returns: TimeSpan
+Description:
+Converts the string representation of a time interval to its TimeSpan equivalent by using the specified format and culture-specific format information.
+***

+FormatterName: TimeSpanFromDays
+Arguments:
+- [SourceObject]Number: days

+Returns: TimeSpan
+Description:
+Parses a number of Days into a TimeSpan
+***

+FormatterName: TimeSpanFromHours
+Arguments:
+- [SourceObject]Number: days

+Returns: TimeSpan
+Description:
+Parses a number of Hours into a TimeSpan
+***

+FormatterName: TimeSpanFromMilliseconds
+Arguments:
+- [SourceObject]Number: days

+Returns: TimeSpan
+Description:
+Parses a number of Milliseconds into a TimeSpan
+***

+FormatterName: TimeSpanFromMinutes
+Arguments:
+- [SourceObject]Number: days

+Returns: TimeSpan
+Description:
+Parses a number of Minutes into a TimeSpan
+***

+FormatterName: TimeSpanFromSeconds
+Arguments:
+- [SourceObject]Number: days

+Returns: TimeSpan
+Description:
+Parses a number of Seconds into a TimeSpan
+***

+FormatterName: TimeSpanFromTicks
+Arguments:
+- [SourceObject]Number: days

+Returns: TimeSpan
+Description:
+Parses a number of Ticks into a TimeSpan
+***

+FormatterName: Negate
+Arguments:
+- [SourceObject]TimeSpan: timeSpan

+Returns: TimeSpan
+Description:
+Negate the value of an TimeSpan
+***

+FormatterName: Add
+Arguments:
+- [SourceObject]TimeSpan: timeSpan
+- TimeSpan: timespan

+Returns: TimeSpan
+Description:
+Adds the TimeSpan to the given TimeSpan
+***

+FormatterName: Subtract
+Arguments:
+- [SourceObject]TimeSpan: timeSpan
+- TimeSpan: timespan

+Returns: TimeSpan
+Description:
+Subtracts the TimeSpan to the given TimeSpan
+***

+FormatterName: Multiply
+Arguments:
+- [SourceObject]TimeSpan: timeSpan
+- Number: factor

+Returns: TimeSpan
+Description:
+Multiplies the TimeSpan to the given Number
+***

+FormatterName: Divide
+Arguments:
+- [SourceObject]TimeSpan: timeSpan
+- Number: factor

+Returns: TimeSpan
+Description:
+Divides the TimeSpan to the given Number
+***

 ### class Number.cs